 Explain your thesis research and any previous work and briefly describe some of your research plans.
 The page limit for the NSF Postdoc is 5 pages, and this is a standard limit for most jobs.

 Describe your experience in the classroom and your approach to teaching.
 This is a forum to explain your teaching philosophy, but the most successful are grounded in specific classroom experiences.
 For research postdocs, the usual length is a page.
-For liberal arts jobs, the teaching statement is often longer.
+For teaching-focused jobs, the teaching statement is often longer.

 Briefly spell out your background and qualifications for a job.
 Cover letters should be somewhat tailored for each individual job, and can indicate people at the institution with whom you would be interested in working.